cockroachdb/docs/_includes/v2.1/orchestration/kubernetes-prometheus-alertmanager.md

         $ kubectl port-forward alertmanager-cockroachdb-0 9093
         ~~~

-    2. Go to [http://localhost:9093](http://localhost:9093) in your browser.
+    2. Go to <a href="http://localhost:9093" data-proofer-ignore>http://localhost:9093</a> in your browser.
 The screen should look like this:

         <img src="{{ 'images/v2.1/kubernetes-alertmanager-home.png' | relative_url }}" alt="Alertmanager" style="border:1px solid #eee;max-width:100%" />

-6. Ensure that the Alertmanagers are visible to Prometheus by opening [http://localhost:9090/status](http://localhost:9090/status).
+6. Ensure that the Alertmanagers are visible to Prometheus by opening <a href="http://localhost:9090/status" data-proofer-ignore>http://localhost:9090/status</a>.
 The screen should look like this:

     <img src="{{ 'images/v2.1/kubernetes-prometheus-alertmanagers.png' | relative_url }}" alt="Alertmanager" style="border:1px solid #eee;max-width:100%" />